Updated: May 8, 2025

 Yes, Lisbon offers numerous recreational activities and social clubs for retirees, including golf, tennis, yoga, hiking, cultural tours, and language classes.
 Various expat groups and organizations also provide social events and gatherings.

-What visa options are there for retirees in Lisbon, Portugal?
+What visa options are there for retiring in Lisbon Portugal?

-If you’re retiring in Portugal, you can apply for the D7 visa, also known as the Retirement Visa, which is designed for non-EU citizens who have sufficient passive income.
+Retirees can apply for the D7 Visa, also known as the Retirement Visa, which is designed for non-EU citizens who have sufficient passive income.
 This visa allows retirees to reside in Portugal and enjoy its benefits.
 The Golden Visa is another option whereby you can secure residency in Portugal in return for an investment in the country.

 How to retire in Lisbon Portugal?